aridjayarecipes/cutesrecipes.web.app/content/post/2414-recipe-of-ultimate-black-bean-coconut-soup-w-shrimp.md

 - "Pour in coconut milk and water then stir lightly"
 - "Sprinkle in Sazon, add broccoli, and shrimp.
 Then lower fire to simmer."
 - "Simmer for about 30 to min."
-- "Option #2: Remove shrimp, puree cooked soup &amp; veggies"
+- "Option #2: Remove shrimp, puree cooked soup & veggies"
 - "Strain soup, then add shrimp back to soup"
 categories:
 - Recipe